-Max Points 20 points Criteria Question Does this project support goals and objectives in Georgia's current State Wildlife Action Plan (SWAP)?
-Criteria Details Applicant should describe how the project helps implement SWAP priority conservation actions described in Appendix P or address conservation needs for any High Priority Species or Habitats listed in Appendix A. Points may also be awarded for conservation actions that are consistent with the goals outlined in the SWAP main report or any other appendices.
-Please reference specific conservation actions, species, habitats, and page numbers from the SWAP main report or appendices to support your answer.
-You can also search for species in the vicinity of your project via the Georgia Biodiversity Portal.
-This site includes range maps and ecological information for SWAP high priority species.
-Note: A copy of the SWAP, Appendices, and link to the Georgia Biodiversity Portal can be found on our web site at www.gadnr.org/gosp.
+Criteria Question Does this project support goals and objectives in Georgia's current

+State Wildlife Action Plan (SWAP)?

+Applicant should describe how the project helps implement SWAP priority conservation actions described in the Conservation Action Tracker, or supports the conservation of any Species of Greatest Conservation Need (SGCN), or protects habitats for SGCN that are represented within Conservation Opportunity Areas, Priority Watersheds, or other lands.
+Points may also be awarded for conservation actions that are consistent with the goals outlined in SWAP story maps, the SWAP implementation strategy or any of the technical team reports.
+Please reference specific conservation actions, species, habitats, Conservation Opportunity Areas, Priority Watersheds and page numbers from SWAP documents to support your answer.

+Note: A link to Georgia's 2025 State Wildlife Action Plan and all associated reports and applications, including the Georgia Biodiversity Portal, can be found on our website at www.gadnr.org/gosp.
+You can search for Species of Greatest Conservation Need in the vicinity of your project via the Georgia Biodiversity Portal or by viewing species listed within individual Conservation Opportunity Areas or Priority Watersheds.
+The

+Georgia Biodiversity Portal also includes range maps and ecological information for SWAP Species of Greatest Conservation Need.

-Scoring Metric Applicant will be awarded up to 20 points based on the implementation of SWAP priority conservation actions outlined in their project.
+Applicant will be awarded up to 20 points based on the implementation of SWAP priority conservation actions outlined in their project.